-Amazon S3 Glacier is an archival storage service designed for data that is infrequently accessed but needs to be retained for compliance, regulatory, or business purposes.
+Amazon S3 Glacier is an archival storage service designed for infrequently accessed data that must be retained for compliance, regulatory, or business purposes.
 It offers a scalable and durable solution for long-term data retention, with data automatically distributed across multiple facilities and devices.
 S3 Glacier provides several retrieval options, including expedited, standard, and bulk retrievals, allowing organizations to balance cost and retrieval speed based on their needs.
-With features like data lifecycle policies, audit logging, and vault access policies, S3 Glacier ensures that archived data remains secure and compliant with industry regulations [1].
+With features like data lifecycle policies, audit logging, and vault access policies, S3 Glacier ensures that archived data remains secure and compliant with industry regulations.

 Use cases and efficiency